Zip Code (tour): History

 On 31 March 2015, the Rolling Stones announced the Zip Code tour, a new United States & Canada tour subtitled Tour of North America 2015.
 The tour featured stadium concerts after extensive usage of said venues during the 14 On Fire European tour.
 Mick Jagger had declared that the band would extend the tour to South America "but it's kind of difficult to put together."
 Given the tour started the same year the Sticky Fingers album received a deluxe re-release, "Zip Code" is a reference to how that album's cover features the crotch of a man wearing jeans, which in the original vinyl release had a working zipper.

 On 20 May 2015, the Rolling Stones performed a surprise L.A. concert at The Fonda Theatre (an intimate 1,300-person-capacity venue) in Hollywood, California, playing sixteen songs in total, including the entire ten-song track list of Sticky Fingers.
 The show was filmed and later released on Blu-Ray, DVD, CD and LP.

 On 27 May 2015, the Rolling Stones performed a private show at Belly Up Tavern, Solana Beach, California, playing a shorter set of fifteen songs.
+The Stones played the Indianapolis Motor Speedway on The Fourth of July.
+The concert included a massive fireworks display.